andrewheiss/ath-hugo/content/blog/2021-12-01_multilevel-models-panel-data-guide/index.markdown

 ### Intercepts and slopes for each country + account for year-specific differences

-Ordinarily, the `year + (1 + year | country)` approach is sufficient for working with panel data, since population-level get their own country-specific intercepts and slopes.
+Ordinarily, the `year + (1 + year | country)` approach is sufficient for working with panel data, since the population-level year effects gets their own country-specific intercepts and slopes.
 However, we can do a couple extra bonus things to make our model even richer.

 First, we'll add extra year-specific random effects.
 Theoretically we'd want to do this if something happens to observations at a year-level that is completely unrelated to country-specific trends.
 One way to think about this is as year-based shocks to life expectancy.
 At around [1:50 in the video at the beginning of this post](https://www.youtube.com/watch?v=Z8t4k0Q8e8Y&t=110s), Hans Rosling slows down his animation to show the impact of World War I and the Spanish Flu epidemic on global life expectancy—tons of the country circles in his animation dropped dramatically.
 We might see something similar in the future with 2020–21 life expectancy levels too, given the COVID-19 pandemic.
-That sudden drop in life expectancy across all countries is an excellent example of a year-specific change that is arguable unrelated to trends in specific continents (kind of; despite its name, not all countries fought in WWI, and Spanish Flu didn't have the same effects in all countries, but whatever; just go with it).
+That sudden drop in life expectancy across all countries is an excellent example of a year-specific change that is arguably unrelated to trends in specific continents (kind of; despite its name, not all countries fought in WWI, and Spanish Flu didn't have the same effects in all countries, but whatever; just go with it).

 To do this, we'll add independent year-based offsets to the intercept term, or `\(b_{0, \text{Year}}\)`: